The Honeymoon Killers: Style

 Scholars and critics have noted The Honeymoon Killers for its black-and-white photography and camerawork that evokes those of a documentary film.
 Critics also observed the film's streaks of realism at the time of its release.
 Film scholar Martin Rubin notes that The Honeymoon Killers "contains strong undercurrents of documentary realism, but it pushes them to the point where they erode the balance of realism and expressionism that provides a basic framework for the Hollywood style."
 Rubin likens the film to a "putrescent version of Norman Rockwell's America."

 While its unglamorous depiction of violence has been noted by critics, Rubin contests that the film is not "completely heartless" due to the "discomfiting vulnerability of the victims and the undiluted horror of their deaths."
 Craig, however, describes the film as a "harrowing depiction of evil."

 Release

 Box office

-American International Pictures (AIP) initially acquired distribution rights to the film, and went as far as producing key art, publicity stills, and promotional posters.
+American International Pictures (AIP) acquired distribution rights to the film in September 1969, and went as far as producing key art, publicity stills, and promotional posters.
 Sources differ as to whether AIP actually released the film; some claim that AIP gave it a brief theatrical run before it was dropped from AIP's roster.
 Craig theorizes that the studio ultimately opted out of releasing the film because of its "extremely gruesome and misanthropic" content.

 The Honeymoon Killers was distributed by Cinerama Releasing Corporation, premiering in New York City on February 4, 1970.
 Despite receiving some critical praise, the film "performed weakly" at the U.S. box office.
 Jake Eberts later wrote that the entire budget of $250,000 was provided by Leon Levy.
 The film ultimately earned $11 million internationally, but Levy recouped none of his investment.
 The film was a "modest financial success" in Britain and France.